COVID-19 vaccine

 There are many different types of coronavirus vaccines.

-- COVID-19 Comirnaty® JN.1 (Pfizer) dispersion for injection (infant and adolescent formulas)
+The vaccine that will be administered during the autumn 2025/26 programme is COVID-19 Comirnaty® JN.1 (Pfizer) dispersion for injection (infant and adolescent formulas).

 Vaccine safety

-The vaccines have met strict standards of safety, quality and effectiveness set out by the independent Medicines and Healthcare products Regulatory Agency (MHRA).
+The vaccine has met strict standards of safety, quality and effectiveness set out by the independent Medicines and Healthcare products Regulatory Agency (MHRA).

 More information is available at: